getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 We achieved a mutation score of 0.62, meaning 62% of the created mutants were killed.
 Not too shabby but not too great either on first glance.
 We took a closer look at the results and found two things:

 - A good portion of created mutants survived.
 In Stryker-terms, this specifically means that at least one test covered the mutant but did not detect it.
 A fair amount could be attributed to edge case code paths, where we'd log warnings (something we just didn't test on too much) or early return in a function.
 The importance varied from "We should definitely cover this" to "sure, would be nice to cover but not necessary".
 Some other created mutants were simply a bit unrealistic, for example when an empty string was replaced with a `"Stryker was here"` constant.
 Some of these cases would have been caught by TypeScript at build time, due to us using string literal types quite a bit.
-- In addition to survived mutants, mutants in an almost equal number were not covered by a any unit test.
-We were a bit surprised about this number but it makes sense (bear with me!).
+- In addition to survived mutants, mutants in an almost equal number were not covered by any unit test.
+We were a bit surprised about this number, but it makes sense (bear with me!).
 It's important to keep in mind that creating mutants everywhere in our code base is realistic, given bugs will sneak the easiest into uncovered code.

 Does this mean we have a massive test coverage problem?
 No. As mentioned earlier, we not only use unit testing but also integration and e2e tests.
 Many of the untested areas in the core package, are covered by integration and e2e tests.
 While these tests don't explicitly check the core package but higher-level packages, bugs in the core package would manifest very likely by altered SDK payloads which we check on in these higher-level tests.

 ![Mutation scores of all packages](/images/js-mutation-testing-our-sdks/mt-results-all.png)

 This trend is confirmed to an extent by the mutation scores of higher level packages.
-With some outliers, higher level packages like our browser package or our NextJS package (inheriting both from Browser and Server SDK packages) had lower mutation scores than the core package.
-However, for these higher-level packages we have substantially more E2E and integration tests which evens out the missing coverage of unit tests.
+With some outliers, higher level packages, like our browser package or our NextJS package (inheriting both from Browser and Server SDK packages), had lower mutation scores than the core package.
+However, for these higher-level packages we have substantially more E2E and integration tests, which evens out the missing coverage of unit tests.

 The obvious problem was that we couldn't get mutation testing to run in our integration and E2E tests.
 Stryker unfortunately doesn't support our testing framework of choice, Playwright.
 So for us this means, that the current state of mutation testing in our repo doesn't show the complete picture.
 It's important to keep this in mind as it explains the lower scores despite us having thousands of tests in the entire repo.